-89. An actual case or controversy exists regarding the Plaintiff's rights and Defendant's obligations under the Policy to reimburse Plaintiff for the full amount of losses and damages incurred by Plaintiff.

-90. Pursuant to 28 U.S.C. § 2201, Plaintiff seeks a declaratory judgment from this Court declaring the following: (a) Plaintiff's losses and damages are insured under the Policy; (b) Defendant has waived any right it may have had to assert defenses to coverage or otherwise to seek to bar or limit coverage for those losses and damages by issuing blanket coverage denials without conducting a claim investigation as required under Illinois law; and, (c) Defendant is obligated to pay Plaintiff for the full amount of the losses and damages incurred and to be incurred in connection with the covered business losses and damages up to the applicable limits of coverage.
+- 89. Plaintiffs incorporate by reference, as if fully set forth herein, the allegations set forth in paragraphs 1 to 88 above. - 90.
+The Policy is an insurance contract under which Plaintiffs paid premiums in exchange for Defendant's promise to pay losses and damages for claims covered by the Policy, including, but not limited to, Business Income losses and losses incurred as a result of the Closure Orders that forced Plaintiffs to close their businesses in whole or in part. - 91.
+Plaintiffs have complied with all applicable provisions of its Policy, including payment of the premiums in exchange for coverage under the Policy. - 92.
+Defendant has arbitrarily, unreasonably, and without justification refused to reimburse Plaintiffs for any losses and damages incurred in connection with the covered business losses set out at length above. - 93.
+An actual case or controversy exists regarding the Plaintiffs' rights and Defendant's obligations under the Policy to reimburse Plaintiffs for the full amount of losses and damages incurred by Plaintiff. - 94.
+Pursuant to 28 U.S.C. § 2201, Plaintiffs seek a declaratory judgment from this Court declaring the following: (a) Plaintiffs' losses and damages are insured under its Policy; (b) Defendant has waived any right it may have had to assert defenses to coverage or otherwise to seek to bar or limit coverage for those losses and damages by issuing blanket coverage denials without conducting a claim investigation as required under Illinois law; and (c) Defendant is obligated to pay Plaintiffs for the full amount of the losses and damages incurred and to be incurred in connection with the covered business losses and damages up to the applicable limits of coverage.

-COUNT II
+COUNT II BREACH OF CONTRACT

-(BREACH OF CONTRACT)

-91. Plaintiff incorporates by reference, as if fully set forth herein, the allegations set forth in paragraphs 1 to 84 above.

-92. The Plaintiff's Policy is an insurance contract under which Plaintiff paid premiums in exchange for Defendant's promise to pay losses and damages for claims covered by the Policy, including, but not limited to, Business Income losses and damages and losses and damages incurred as a result of the Closure Orders, as set forth at length above.

-93. Plaintiff has complied with all applicable provisions of the Policy, including payment of the premiums in exchange for coverage, and yet Defendant has abrogated its insurance coverage obligations.

-94. By denying coverage for the business losses and damages incurred by Plaintiff and set forth at length above, Defendant has breached its coverage obligations under the Policy.

-95. As a result of Defendant's breaches of the Policy, Plaintiff has sustained substantial damages for which Defendant is liable, in an amount to be established at trial.
+- 95. Plaintiffs incorporate by reference, as if fully set forth herein, the allegations set forth in paragraphs 1 to 88 above. - 96.
+The Plaintiffs' Policy is an insurance contract under which Plaintiffs paid premiums in exchange for Defendant's promise to pay losses and damages for claims covered by the Policy, including, but not limited to, Business Income losses and damages and losses and damages incurred as a result of the Closure Orders, as set forth at length above. - 97.
+Plaintiffs have complied with all applicable provisions of their Policy, including payment of the premiums in exchange for coverage, and yet Defendant has abrogated its insurance coverage obligations. - 98.
+By denying coverage for the business losses and damages incurred by Plaintiffs and set forth at length above, Defendant has breached its coverage obligations under the Policy. - 99.
+As a result of Defendant's breaches of the Policy, Plaintiffs have sustained substantial damages for which Defendant is liable, in an amount to be established at trial.

-COUNT III

-(STATUTORY PENALTY FOR BAD FAITH DENIAL OF INSURANCE)
+COUNT III STATUTORY PENALTY FOR BAD FAITH DENIAL OF INSURANCE

-96. Plaintiff incorporates by reference, as if fully set forth herein, the allegations set forth in paragraphs 1 to 84 above.

-97. Upon receipt of Plaintiff's claim and (upon information and belief) upon receipt of each and every claim related to the Closure Orders, Defendant denied the claims, without conducting any investigation, let alone a "reasonable investigation based on all available information" as required under Illinois law.
-See 215 ILCS 5/154.6.

-98. To make matters worse, based on information and belief, Defendant directed its insurance agents to send sham claims communications stating that Plaintiff's claims were not covered.
-Defendant formulated and executed a plan to discourage policyholders such as Plaintiff from submitting claim notifications in order to avoid any responsibility for its policyholders' staggering losses and damages, in violation of Illinois law.
+- 100. Plaintiffs incorporate by reference, as if fully set forth herein, the allegations set forth in paragraphs 1 to 88 above. - 101.
+Upon receipt of Plaintiffs' claims and (upon information and belief), upon receipt of each and every claim related to the Closure Orders, Defendant denied the claims, without conducting any investigation, let alone a "reasonable investigation based on all available information" as required under Illinois law.
+See 215 ILCS 5/154.6. - 102.
+To make matters worse, based on information and belief, Defendant directed its insurance agents to send sham claims communications stating that Plaintiffs' claims were not covered.
+Defendant formulated and executed on a plan to discourage policyholders such as Plaintiffs from submitting claim notifications in order to avoid any responsibility for its policyholders' staggering losses, in violation of Illinois law.